 Can My Employer Force Me to Take FMLA for a Work-Related Injury?

 The practice of employers requiring employees to use FMLA to take time off work if they are injured on the job is technically legal.
 Under the state and federal FMLAs, an employer can count an employee's time out on workers' compensation as family and medical leave as long as the employee is out for a reason that meets the FMLA requirements as stated above.
 However, the employer must do its due diligence before making such a determination to make sure they are not allowing the employee to exhaust the benefits they may be eligible for because of workers' compensation laws.

 The FMLA and workers' compensation provisions can overlap — an employee may suffer a workplace injury or illness that is a “serious health condition” under the FMLA as well.
 If this happens, the laws’ provisions can run concurrently.
 In other words, an employee may be off work receiving workers’ compensation benefits, and the time off is counted against the employee’s applicable 12-week entitlement to job-protected FMLA leave.

 In situations where both the FMLA and workers' compensation laws apply, employers must provide leave under whichever law provides the greater rights and benefits to employees.
 Therefore, employers cannot require a worker to take time off under FMLA instead of workers' compensation if the person's injury makes them eligible for the benefits of workers' compensation.

-Get a Free Review From a Workers' Comp Attorney
+Get a Free Initial Review From a Workers' Comp Attorney

 Workplace injuries can result in time off work, medical bills, and other complications, but your employer is required to carry workers' compensation insurance for such events.
 It can all be quite confusing, particularly if your injuries are severe.
-If you have suffered an injury on the job and are in need of skilled legal assistance with a potential workers' compensation claim, you can have your claim reviewed absolutely free and with no obligations.
+If you have suffered an injury on the job and are in need of skilled legal assistance with a potential workers' compensation claim, you can have an initial claim review absolutely free and with no obligations.